daffodil11/nc-news/README.md

 ## Authors
 Simon Davey

+## Acknowledgements
+This project was developed under the tuition of [Northcoders](https://northcoders.com/).

 ## License
 This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) file for details